oluyalireuben/MathMinds-Game/README.md

 Clone the repository and open it in Android Studio.
 https://github.com/oluyalireuben/MathMinds-Game-firebase-

-Setup your database i.e Add the project to Firebase then and add your json file then build gradle
+Setup your database i.e Connect your project with Firebase then and add your json file then build gradle

 Run the app on an emulator or physical device.